 Five examples of incredible abilities

 Superhumans.
-There is an interesting show that you can watch called Stan Lee’s Superhumans.
+There is an interesting show called Stan Lee’s Superhumans.
 Many are ordinary people except that they have a one special ability that makes them truly special.
 One can withstand high temperatures in a sauna, another can run for 16 hours, for a third it’s speed when shooting guns, while another shoots arrows with truly incredible accuracy, etc.

 And sometimes the skill starts really young, as in the case of the Jessica Mah, who built on core computer skills to go on and grew a successful start-up.